 On the far side of the wood and just a couple of miles from where I’d started, I entered the first part of the scattered settlement of Gairloch.

-This village is strung along the shores of Loch Gairloch (but not the Gare Loch); its name is ‘the short loch’ in Gaelic (an Geàrr Loch).
+This village is strung out along the shores of Loch Gairloch (but not the Gare Loch); its name is ‘the short loch’ in Gaelic (an Geàrr Loch).
 It’s really a number of villages and hamlets running into each other and the part I’d actually reached was Charlestown (not this Charlestown), which is where Gairloch’s harbour was.

 Charlestown Old Bridge